Vitamin K

 • Grass-fed meats

-• Cheese (especially hard cheeses like Gouda and Edam)
+• Cheese (hard varieties like Gouda and Edam)

 Infants (0–6 months)